Officials Information

 • For any clinic, other than Introduction to Swimming Officiating (Timer) and the Safety Marshal, Cascade requires you to sign up & work a shadow shift in that new role.

-• Work in each officiating position over several swim meets to gain deck experience .
+• Work each officiating position over several swim meets to gain deck experience .

 Shadow Shifts